COVID-19 Info Hub

 What should be done with the mask if I need to take it off?

-Masks must be worn at all times in the hospital - however you may remove your mask to eat or drink in eating areas or in designated patient spaces.
-Remove it safely and place it on a clean piece of paper towel or inside a plastic container.
+Masks must be worn at all times in the hospital - however you may remove your mask (PDF) to eat or drink in eating areas or in designated patient spaces.
+Clean your hands first and remove it carefully by handling the ear loops.
+Do not touch your face.
+Place it on a clean piece of paper towel or inside a plastic container.
 If you are changing to a fresh mask or leaving the hospital, be sure to dispose of your mask in a waste container.

 Can I take my mask off once my appointment is over?

 Please leave your mask on the entire time you are inside the hospital.
 If you need to take it off to eat or drink, or as part of your medical appointment, first wash your hands and then remove your mask carefully, without touching your face.